-Figure 2: Locality map showing the initial Toro Joint Venture permits (in brown) including Ferkessedougou North permit (highlighted), the other GIV Joint Venture permits and permit applications (in blue), and the permits covered by PDI's agreement with XMI SARL over the Bobosso Project (red).
+Figure 1: Locality map showing the initial Toro Joint Venture permits (in brown), the GIV Joint Venture permits and permit applications (in blue), and the permits covered by PDI's agreement with XMI SARL over the Bobosso Project (red).
+The locations of the Boundiali, Ferkessedougou North and Beriaboukro permits which are referred to in this release are highlighted.